Year of entry 2024

 You'll use workstations with high-end GPUs to act as DirectX12 and Vulkan games development platforms and have access to other specialist hardware including the latest Virtual Reality headsets for experimenting on.
 For learning games engine design and exploring new rendering techniques, students will build their own game engine from scratch.

-You'll study in the Sir William Henry Bragg building, a brand-new development providing excellent facilities and teaching spaces for an outstanding student experience.
+You'll also study in the Sir William Henry Bragg building, with excellent facilities and teaching spaces.

 You'll be taught by a team of academics and researchers who are actively engaged in cutting-edge research and part of the Visualization and Computer Graphics research group.